Chandra-Panta-Chhetri/Chandra-Panta-Chhetri/README.md

 I'm a passionate Software Engineer student with an **insatiable desire to learn** and work with new technologies!

-- 🌱 I’m currently learning everything 🤣 but currently focusing on React, and Node.js
+- 🌱 I’m currently learning everything 🤣 but primarily focusing on React, and Node.js
 - 👯 I’m always looking to collaborate with others on exciting projects
 - 🎯 2021 Goals: Contribute to Open Source projects